Memset/snapshot-manager/README.md

 You can list information about the types of snapshots that snapshot manager can deal with like this.

-    snapshot-manager -user USER -api-key APIKEY types
+    snapshot-manager types

 Note carefully the different virtualization types for each image.
 Not all image formats can be uploaded.

-raw or raw.gz are the recommended formats for full virtualization uploads.
+`raw` or `raw.gz` are the recommended formats for full virtualization uploads.
 These are supported by all virtualization systems, but may need some conversion.
 Then can also be quite large - see [How to improve performance for raw